Azure-Samples/azure-ai-content-understanding-python/python/di_to_cu_migration_tool/README.md

 If you get a **409** error while creating your analyzer, that means that you have already created an analyzer with that analyzer ID.
 Please try using another ID.
 ### Calling Analyze
-If you get a **400** Error, please be sure to check the following items:
-- Make sure that your endpoint is correct.
-It should be something like _https://yourEndpoint/contentunderstanding/analyzers/yourAnalyzerID:analyze?api-version=2025-05-01-preview_
-- Make sure that you've specified the correct SAS URL for the document you are analyzing
+- A **400** Error implies a potentially incorrect endpoint or SAS URL.
+Ensure that your endpoint is valid _(https://yourendpoint/contentunderstanding/analyzers/yourAnalyzerID:analyze?api-version=2025-05-01-preview)_ and that you are using the correct SAS URL for the document under analysis.

-If you get a **401** error, make sure that your API key or subscription ID is correct and that you have access to the endpoint you've specified.
-This is an authentication error.
+- A **401** Error implies a failure in authentication.
+Please ensure that your API key and/or subscription ID are correct and that you have access to the endpoint specified.

-If you get a **404** Error while trying to call analyze, that means that there is no analyzer with the analyzer ID you have specified.
-Please create an analyzer with such an ID.
+- A **404** Error implies that no analyzer exists with the analyzer ID you have specified.
+Mitigate it by calling the correct ID or creating an analyzer with such an ID.

-## Things of Note
-- You will need to be using a version of Python above 3.9
+## Points to Note:
+1. Make sure to use Python version 3.9 or above.
-- Fields with FieldType "signature," which are supported in 2024-11-30 Custom Neural, are not supported in the latest version of Content Understanding (2025-05-01-preview), and thus will be ignored when creating the analyzer
+2. Signature fieldtypes (such as in custom extraction model version 4.0) are not supported in Content Understanding yet.
+Thus, during migration, these signature fields will be ignored when creating the analyzer.
-- We will only be providing data conversion to CU Preview.2
+3. When training a model with a CU dataset, the content of the documents will be retained in the CU model metadata under CU service storage, for reference.
+This is different from how it is in DI.
+4. All the data conversion will be for Content Understanding preview.2 version only.